slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	  CacheSize: 10000
 	  IPRange: 192.168.1.1/32

-The ‘Services’ section of the listing shows that your proxy is running, and should be reachable at 96.14.44.108:3128.
-Only members of the VO which deployed an instance (and SLATE platform administrators) can query its information this way, so your services are nominally private (although this should not be relied upon for any serious security).
+The 'Services' section of the listing shows that your proxy is running, and should be reachable at 96.14.44.108:3128.
+Only members of the group which deployed an instance (and SLATE platform administrators) can query its information this way, so your services are nominally private (although this should not be relied upon for any serious security).

 ## Application Lifecycle